 GEO100, JORD101, JORD160, KJM120, BIO130.

-Final oral examination:65%.
-Assessment of four cases: Passed.
-Semester assignment, a poster: 35%.
+Final oral examination:50%.
+Assessment of cases (all must be passed): The average of the 3 best scoeres accounts for 15% of the grade.
+The semester assignment, a poster: 35%.
 All parts must be passed.

 300 hours in total.
 Lectures + exercises + presentations: 50 hours.
 Own effort: 250 hours (preparations, work on case and semester assignment).

 Reduction of credits:

 Lectures: 36 hours.
 Exercises: 16 hours.